NVIDIA-Omniverse/usd-plugin-samples/README.md

 ./repo.sh launch -d (Linux)
 ```

 Open the extension manager, find the extension you created, and enable it.
 Open the extension's properties and select the `Autoload` box at the top.
 Then close and restart your `kit` application.
+(Alternatively, you can add your extension to the `[dependencies]`section of the `app` configuration.
 Once restarted, the schemas should be loaded inside of `kit`.
 To test this, you can open up the scripting window and use the following script:

 ```
 import OmniExampleSchema